 The Church Leadership Certificate provides the foundation and leadership principles for service in church leadership roles.
 It is designed prepare individuals who desire to work in a faith-based organizations (churches, Christian non-profits).

-Five week accelerated course format 12 credit hour program
+Seven week accelerated course format 12 credit hour program

 All ministry certificates can be completed individually or stacked with credits applied toward a Bachelor of Science degree in Church Ministries.